 * The organizations and job titles are as of the date of the meeting.

-The dialogue meeting was the fourth held following the first meeting organized in the fiscal year ended March 31, 2013—the year in which we published Ricoh Group Sustainability Report 2012 by integrating the following three reports: Annual Report, Sustainability Report (Corporate Social Responsibility) and Sustainability Report (Environment).
-In this third dialogue, we listened to the opinions of the invited participants mainly regarding the points that we had focused on in creating Ricoh Group Sustainability Report 2015, including how to introduce our business strategies and had an integrated briefing on our activities, comprehensive descriptions on social responsibility and business activities presented with the aim of enhancing corporate value, and descriptions on how the scope of issues of materiality was expanded and their identification process.
+The dialogue meeting was the fifth held following the first meeting organized in the fiscal year ended March 31, 2013—the year in which we published Ricoh Group Sustainability Report 2012 as an integration of the following three reports: Annual Report, Sustainability Report (Corporate Social Responsibility) and Sustainability Report (Environment).